|Length||Width||Clear grade||Tight Knot grade|

 The table frame can also be used to support a natural edge slab as the table top.
 The strong sub-frame will give the necessary strength to keep a single piece slab flat and prevent warping, even if kept in direct sunlight.

-Below is the cut list giving all the required pieces for construction.
+Below is the cut list giving all the provided pieces for construction.

 |Dimensions (mm)||Length (mm)||Quantity|